Sumedh5798/WEATHER_INFORMATION_WEBSITE/README.md

 # Projects
-## Weather website using HTML,CSS,javascript
+## Weather website using HTML,CSS,javaScript
 # You can type the city name in searchbox and get the wether information

 # Output